projectcontour/contour/site/about.md

 The objects collected are then processed into a directed acyclic graph (DAG) of the configuration for virtual hosts and their constituent routes.
 This representation allows Contour to build up a top-level view of the routes and connect together corresponding services and TLS secrets within the cluster.
-Once this new data structure is built, we can easily implement validation, authorization, as well as delegation for IngressRoute objects.
+Once this new data structure is built, we can easily implement validation, authorization, as well as delegation for HTTPProxy objects.

 The mapping between Envoy API calls and Kubernetes API resources is as follows: